AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \bquote{
   Provided that stakeholders are frequently online, nothing at stake is taken care of by our analysis of forkable strings (even if the adversary brute-forces all possible strategies to fork the evolving blockchain in the near future, there is none that is viable), and our chain selection rule that instructs players to ignore very deep forks that deviate from the block they received the last time they were online.
 }{\href{https://cloudflare-ipfs.com/ipfs/QmWCAHyi35SeXH2E4e8jRVk7yNse2x6D14uPfABnhagbvN}{Ouroboros: A Provably Secure Proof-of-Stake Blockchain Protocol, s10}}

+These two examples solve the \emph{Nothing at Stake} problem via mechanisms that are *external* to the protocol itself, i.e., hard-coded checkpoints and the requirement that nodes are online ``frequently''.

+The solution provided by mutual reflection with a PoW blockchain -- i.e., thermodynamic security -- is provided *by the protocol itself* and can only *increase* the security of PoS mechanisms.
+Thus, UT's solution to *Nothing at Stake* is qualitatively superior.

 %% END ### RELEASE